BurnySc2/obfuscate-python-sc2/README.md

 - Restart your computer

-- `pip install pycrypt` or `python -m pip install pycrypt`
+- Run `pip install pycrypt` or `python -m pip install pycrypt`

-- Now just run `python pyinstaller-script.py`.
+- Now just run `python pyinstaller-script.py` to create your `run.exe`.
 Don't forget to change your encryption key in `encryptionkey.txt`.

 ## Preparation for Encryption - Variant 2 (1.4gb)